HaidarJbeily7/write-up/backend/README.md

-# Backend for Elevate Your Writing
+# Backend for Write-Up

-This directory contains the backend code for the Elevate Your Writing project.
+This directory contains the backend code for the Write-Up project.

 ## Technology Stack